Marketing managers can make it all happen, by design.

 In the world of marketing, confidence and creative problem solving go a long way.
 It is not uncommon for a marketing manager to begin in an entry-level advertising position and work upward through the company after demonstrating a positive performance record.

+If you’re considering a career in marketing with a design focus, you need to develop your portfolio like any other graphic designer.
+A bachelor’s degree in marketing or business administration is generally required.
+Some marketing managers may choose to pursue advanced degrees, which may lead to greater mobility in the field.
 In addition, you will need to develop the general print and Web design skills that today’s graphic designers have.
 Look for an accredited college program that offers a mix of traditional design education and contemporary software/technology training.
 Seek to graduate with a portfolio that shows your talents developing marketing concepts and materials for a range of clients.

 Sterling Properties. – Sacramento, CA